zowe/zowe-explorer-vscode/docs/README-Extending.md

 These are parallel implementations of the same operations that are provided by Zowe Explorer itself using the z/OSMF interaction protocol.
 You can find that implementation for reference in the file [packages/zowe-explorer-api/src/profiles/ZoweExplorerZosmfApi.ts](../packages/zowe-explorer-api/src/profiles/ZoweExplorerZosmfApi.ts).

-## Creating an extension that provides menus and contextual hooks
+## Creating an extension that adds menu commands

 A Zowe Explorer menu extension contributes additional commands to Zowe Explorer's existing menus in VS Code.
 Typically, these are contributions to the right-click context menus associated with items in one or more of Zowe Explorer's three tree views (Data Sets, USS, and Jobs).
-VS Code extensions can define and use commands in the `contributes` section of their `package.json`.
+VS Code extensions can define and use commands in the `contributes` section of their `package.json` as described in VS Code's [command contribution documentation](https://code.visualstudio.com/api/references/contribution-points#contributes.commands).
+Extenders should ensure that `command` values they define here do not begin the prefix `zowe.`, which is reserved for Zowe Explorer commands.

+### Contextual hooks

 By setting the `when` property of a command to match the views and context values used by Zowe Explorer, a menu extension can hook into and add commands into Zowe Explorer's existing menus.

 To specify which view a command contribution should appear in, Zowe Explorer menu extenders can use `view == <zowe.viewId>`, where `<zowe.viewId>` is one of the following view IDs used by Zowe Explorer: